NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC.md

 - 'enableDnsHostname' - Give instances DNS hostnames
 - 'enableDnsSupport' - Enabled DNS resolution in the VPC.
 Hosts can use the DNS address to resolve the host in the VPC

+#### VPC Router
+The virtual router within a VPC, which is automatically provisioned in all AZs within the VPC.
+They require no performance managmenet

+- Routes traffic
+  - From one subnet to another across AZs
+  - From external networks into the VPC
+  - From the VPC into external networks
+  - Assigned "subnet+1" address in every subnet.
+(Ex.
+Subnet range = 10.16.16.0/16.
+VPC Router IP = 10.16.16.1)

+  -
 #### Subnet Routing
 - Configure public IPs or private IPs to restrict access to the internet.
 Give your public instances an IPv4 address, IPv6 address or both.
 - Subnets are hosted in Availability Zones (AZs).
 A subnet can not span AZs
 - Subnets cannot overlap with other subnet ranges within a VPC
 - Subnets can communicate with other subnets in the VPC

+Routing is defined through Route tables.
+A route table designates which route the router will use to find the destination address. i.e Who the router will ask "do you know dest.ip?" first.
+- Every VPC is created with a main route table by default. **A subnet is assoicated with only one Route Table**
+- The main route table can be replaced with a custom route table.
+- The router will preference the more specific subnet range specificed that matches its destination

 ##### Subnet IP Addressing
 For this example, lets say that we have an subnet range of 10.16.16.0/20 (10.16.16.0 => 10.16.31.225)